browserengineering/book/book/scripts.md

 browser's console output?)
 We need to allow JavaScript to modify the page.

-The JavaScript functions that manipulate a web page are collectively called the DOM API, for "Document Object Model".
+JavaScript manipulates a web page by calling any of a large set of methods collectively called the DOM API, for "Document Object Model".
 The DOM API is big, and it keeps getting bigger, so we won't implementing all, or even most, of it.
 But a few core functions show the range of the full API:

 -   `querySelectorAll` returns all the elements matching a selector;
 -   `getAttribute` returns an element's value for some attribute; and